tahamajs/AP_grader_agent/README.md

 # Advanced Programming Course Grading Agent

 This agent automates the grading of C++ programming assignments for an Advanced Programming course.
-It can handle multiple practices with different requirements and test cases.
+It can handle multiple practices (A1-A6) with different requirements and test cases, automatically generating test cases from PDF descriptions.

 ## Features

-- **Multi-Practice Support**: Handles 7+ different programming practices
+- **Complete Assignment Support**: Handles all 6 programming practices (A1-A6)
-- **PDF Description Reading**: Extracts requirements from PDF assignment descriptions
+- **PDF Description Processing**: Automatically reads and summarizes PDF assignment descriptions from subdirectories
+- **Automated Test Case Generation**: Creates test cases based on extracted requirements from descriptions
 - **Practice-Specific Grading**: Grades code based on specific practice requirements
+- **Multi-Phase Support**: Handles A6's three-phase structure
 - **Automated Testing**: Runs test cases and builds projects
 - **Static Analysis**: Uses cppcheck for code quality analysis
 - **AI-Powered Evaluation**: Uses Gemini API for qualitative code assessment
-- **Google Sheets Integration**: Automatically updates grades in spreadsheets
+- **Google Sheets Integration**: Automatically updates grades in spreadsheets for all assignments
+- **SSH Git Integration**: Secure repository cloning with AP-F03 configuration

 ## Directory Structure